 Have you ever seen a furry end table in Kenosha, WI?
 I’m talking about a dog or cat that is so fat that its back is flat.
 You really could set a coffee cup on their back and have no fear that it would fall off…at least if they didn’t walk.
 And if we are really honest, what they do is not considered walking, but waddling.

 As a veterinarian, I have.
 I once saw a 29.6-pound cat.
 I’ve seen dogs that are 120 pounds but really should have weighed 75 pounds.

 I used to laugh at it, but that wasn’t right (now, for those of you who know me, I was the child laughing at the nun after she got hit in the head with a Frisbee…maybe it’s inappropriate laughter).
 Then, I used to take the stance that I should be angry and lecture the owner.
 Now, with age, and year of experience, I just feel sorry.

-I feel sorry because their pet isn’t living.
+I feel sorry because overweight pets just aren’t living their best life.
 I feel sorry because the human families don’t get to enjoy their dog or cat the way I have gotten to enjoy mine.
 But most of all, I feel sorry that no veterinarian has shown them the way out.

 So, over the next few blog posts, I’m going to discuss: